11. Matrices and Other Arraysļ

 .

-Vectorised functions such as sqrt, abs, round, log, exp, cos, sin, etc., operate on each element of a given array[4].
+Vectorised functions such as sqrt, abs, round, log, exp, cos, sin, etc., operate on each array element[4].

 A <- matrix(1/(1:6), nrow=2)